-- ullet During searching, maintain two values alpha and beta so that - alpha is the current lower bound of the possible returned value; - ▶ This means to say you know a way to achieve the value alpha. - beta is the current upper bound of the possible returned value. - ▶ This means to say your opponent knows a way to achieve a value of beta. - If during searching, we know for sure alpha > beta, then there is no need to search any more in this branch. - The returned value cannot be in this branch. - Backtrack until it is the case $alpha \leq beta$. - The two values alpha and beta are called the ranges of the current search window. - These values are dynamic. - Initially, alpha is $-\infty$ and beta is ∞ .
+- ullet During searching, maintain two values alpha and beta so that - alpha is the current lower bound of the possible returned value; - \triangleright This means to say you know a way to achieve the value alpha. - beta is the current upper bound of the possible returned value. - ▶ This means to say your opponent knows a way to achieve a value of beta. - If alpha = beta, then we have found the solution. - If during searching, we know for sure alpha > beta, then there is no need to search any more in this branch. - The returned value cannot be in this branch. - Backtrack until it is the case $alpha \leq beta$. - The two values alpha and beta are called the ranges of the current search window. - These values are dynamic. - Initially, alpha is $-\infty$ and beta is ∞ .